N-Wouda/ALNS/.github/CONTRIBUTING.md

 ## Making changes to the code

 For a pull request to be accepted, you must meet the below requirements.
-This greatly helps in keeping the job of maintaining and releasing the software a shared effort.
+This greatly reduces the job of maintaining and releasing the software.

 - **One branch.
 One feature.**
   Branches are cheap and GitHub makes it easy to merge and delete branches with a few clicks.